Looking for quick info about my campaign to share with your audience? You’ve come to the right page.

 Long Third-person Blurb

-Corry plans to differentiate herself from other candidates by declining donations.
+Corry plans to differentiate herself from other candidates by declining big donations.
 She refuses to plaster her face on ads all over the city or spam residents with messages.
 Is it naive to think she could win an election without these tactics?
 She doesn’t believe so, but you’ll be the ones who decide.

 Candidate’s Statement for Voter Information Guide